vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 **Attractive aesthetics**

 - The landing page takes the user to a "Visual Narrative", with a hero's slideshow that relays a graphic story.
-- Natural, earthy tones and use of constrasting "call-to-action" buttons create an intuitive shopping experience.
+- Natural, earthy tones and the use of contrasting "call-to-action" buttons create an intuitive shopping experience.
 - Standard layout creates a well-known shopping experience for the user and bonds the elements together.

 ### As a Shopper...